 This fear of national decline is also accompanied by a fear of social and economic decline, particularly in the many households that have been unable to secure their long-term stability and professional future since the crisis that struck in 2009.
 This is particularly true among those at the start and end of their careers, the two population groups that are most sensitive to economic fluctuations.
-According to figures from the Organisation for Economic Co-operation and Development (OECD) - which are almost identical to those of the Institut national de la statistique et des études économiques (INSEE) - the unemployment rate among young people aged 15-24 in France has increased over the last five years, rising from 22.57 per cent in 2009 to 24.68 per cent in 2015, almost 12 percentage points more than the OECD average.
-As for unemployment among the over-50s, this has risen from 5.3 per cent in 2009 to 6.9 per cent in 2014.
-So, whether this is just a perception or a perceptible reality, the fear of a drop in status remains constant in France.
+According to figures from the Organisation for Economic Co-operation and Development (OECD) - which are almost identical to those of the Institut national de la statistique et des études économiques (INSEE) - the unemployment rate among young people aged 15-24 in France has increased over the last five years, rising from 22.57 per cent in 2009 to 24.68 per cent in 2015, 19 almost 12 percentage points more than the OECD average.
+As for unemployment among the over-50s, this has risen from 5.3 per cent in 2009 to 6.9 per cent in 2014.20 So, whether this is just a perception or a perceptible reality, the fear of a drop in status remains constant in France.21 than 1 in 2 (53 per cent) French people think that the situation will get worse for the country, while 47 per cent are concerned for the future of the whole of Europe.
+Although the gap is less wide, the French are also pessimistic about the next 12 months at local and individual levels, since 40 per cent think that the situation will deteriorate in their region, and 1 in 3 (33 per cent) say they are pessimistic about their personal situation and that of their family.